HOME-LIFE NUTRITION

 Healthy Fats

 Healthy fats protect the organs, promote healthy brain function, and protect against chronic illnesses like heart disease.
-It also helps to keep joints healthy.
+They also help to keep joints healthy.

 This may be a difficult food group, but there are a few options.
 Always check labels to avoid bad saturated fats and trans-fatty acids.
 Stick to the good monounsaturated and polyunsaturated fats.

-Nuts, seeds, fish, and avocado are some great options for healthy fats and omega-3s.
+Nuts, nut butter, seed bars, tuna sandwiches, and avocado are some great options for healthy fats and omega-3s.
 Not sure how to use seeds?
 Here are a few ideas!